The big pay-off: How balloon payments work

 • Selling the vehicle to pay the fee

-For the prepared or well-off, paying the fee is a straightforward option.
+For those who are prepared or well-off, paying the fee is a straightforward option.
 Doing that gives you complete ownership of the car and no more financial burdens.
 However, this fee isnโ€™t exactly a small amount.
+If your car cost $50k, a general balloon payment would be around $10k-$20k.

 If you feel that the car might not be worth the value you paid for it originally, there is the option of selling it or trading it in.
 When you do this, you can put the proceeds towards paying off the balloon payment directly.